NVIDIA/aistore/api/README.md

 ### **Cluster**

 #### GetClusterMap
-Retrieves DFC's cluster map as stored by the proxy to which this request is sent
+Retrieves AIStore's cluster map as stored by the proxy to which this request is sent

 ##### Parameters
 | Name        | Type         | Description                                                                           |